Updated: November 3, 2025

 Consider the following:

-• Active ETFs comprised 21% of global ETF net asset inflows and organic asset growth in 2023, up from 17% the prior year.5
+- Active ETFs comprised 29% of global ETF net asset inflows and organic asset growth through June 2025, up from 20% the prior year.5

 Active ETFs are comprising a larger share of industry net asset inflows